r-spatial/dtwSat/README.md

 ### Quick demo

 In this quick dome we will perform a TWDTW analysis for a single time series.
-Suppose that we want to know the crop type of each subinterval in following `example_ts` time series:
+Suppose that we want to know the crop type of each subinterval in following time series:

 ``` r
 library(dtwSat)